 The next reply you might not want is being told they assess all the mortgage products available to brokers only.
 Many mortgage products are sold directly to the consumer.
-Think how Direct Line work, they aren’t on comparison sites, so you need to deal with them direct.
-If your broker isn’t searching whole of market and only the products lenders make available to brokers, then there’s a chance that what they’re really doing is assessing only the products that will pay them a commission.
+Think how Direct Line work, they aren’t on comparison sites, so you need to deal with them directly.
+If your broker isn’t searching the whole of market and only the products lenders make available to brokers, then there’s a chance that what they’re really doing is assessing only the products that will pay them a commission.

 The broker who does the legwork is the one who answers you with a resounding yes.
 We check each and every UK lender to find what’s best for you.